yashasvi045/DRONA/README.md

 ﻿# DRONA: A Decentralized Low-Altitude UAVs Traffic System

-> **Research Prototype** - This is an open research system exploring decentralized, blockchain-anchored UAV traffic management.
+> **Research Prototype** - This is a research system exploring decentralized, blockchain-anchored UAV traffic management.
 It is not a commercial product.
-The architecture is designed to be academically reproducible and demonstrable on real hardware.
+The architecture is designed to be demonstrable on real hardware.

 ## Vision
 Drones will revolutionize delivery in the next decade.
 But the infrastructure to track, authenticate, and manage these flights, especially in low-altitude city corridors is still missing.
 DRONA fills this gap with a blockchain-authenticated, node-based traffic layer built from the ground up.